 Transplant cool-season starts such as carrots, arugula, cabbage, kale, lettuce, and onions into the garden.
 Plant the starts and seeds in amended soil with compost and organic fertilizer.

 Sow Cut Flower Seeds

 February is a great month to start sowing garden flowers such as sweet peas, snapdragons, and pansy seeds indoors.

 As far as edibles, start sowing cool-season crops such as broccoli, kale, and cabbage.
 Now is also the time to start warm-season crops such as tomatoes and peppers

 Monthly Maintenance in the February Garden

-Late February is a good time to prune roses, grapes, and wisteria in the Pacific Northwest.
+Late February is a good time to prune roses, grapes, and wisteria in the Pacific Northwest as well.
 I wait until President’s Day to prune mine.

 Be aware of what type of hydrangea you’re growing in the garden.
-Hydrangea pruning methods vary greatly depending on the species.
-Incorrect pruning can lead to the flowers blooming very late in the season or even a year without any blooms at all.
+Hydrangea pruning methods vary depending on the variety.
+If you prune them the wrong way it will lead to the flowers blooming very late in the season or even a year without any blooms at all.

-- Smooth hydrangeas should be cut close to the ground to ensure that strong new stems will bloom on new growth in the same season.
+- Smooth hydrangeas, including mophead and lacecap varieties, should be cut close to the ground to ensure that strong new stems will bloom on new growth in the same season.